Nitin-Singh-2002/JavaScript_Practice-2/README.md

 Scenario: You have a series of test scores.
 You need to calculate the average score, but you want to exclude the highest and lowest scores.
 Use a loop to find the highest and lowest scores, then calculate the average of the remaining scores.

-//Q.10 Simulating a Dice Roll Game

-Scenario: Simulate a dice roll game where a player rolls two dice until they get a double.
-We'll simulate rolls by incrementing counters and resetting them.
-Use a while loop to simulate the rolls and print each roll's result until a double is rolled.

 Note: You have to create and add a JS file and code the answers of the questions mentioned above in it.